build-trust/ockam-website/src/content/learn/blog/introduction_to_STRIDE_security_model.md

 title: "A Beginners Guide to the STRIDE Security Threat Model"
 date: 2020-01-02
 description: "A Beginners Guide to the STRIDE Security Threat Model"
+metaTitle: "This blog outlines how to think about security and threats in your distributed application"
 author: "Mrinal Wadhwa"
 ---